Afur/progressive_time_picker/README.md

 This plugin allow us to customize time picker based on our requirements for selecting a specific range from time picker and it's supports multiple platforms.

 ## Key Features
-* supports selection of both picker handler.
+* supports selection of both or single picker handler.
 * easy customization for decorating a time picker.
 * gives feature to show clock numbers in both 12 or 24 hours format and also supports customization for it.